Smoked Lamb Fries

 Instructions

-• Bring the ingredients for the brine to a boil, then chill completely before adding the testicles.
-Clean the testicles by trimming and removing the outer membrane using a sharp paring knife.
+- Bring the ingredients for the brine to a boil, then chill completely before adding the testicles.
+Clean the lamb fries by trimming and removing the outer membrane using a sharp paring knife.

-• Brine the testicles for 4 days.
+- Brine the lamb fries for 4 days.
 After 4 days, bring a pot of water to a simmer, turn off the heat, add the testicles and allow to sit in the hot water for 10 minutes, then remove and chill in cold water.

-• Remove the testicles from the water, dry with a paper towel, then, using a sharp paring knife, carefully remove the inner membrane to reveal the inner meat.
+- Remove the lamb fries from the water, dry with a paper towel, then, using a sharp paring knife, carefully remove the inner membrane to reveal the inner meat.